American Car Brands

 Willys Overland Logo

 Willys-Overland Automobile Company was formed in 1908 from the Overland Automotive Division and ceased to exist in 1953, becoming part of Kaiser Motors.
 In 45 years, it managed to manufacture luxury cars, take a leading position in the military industry, and concentrate on producing trucks and all-terrain vehicles.
 The company produced cars under three brands: Jeep, Overland, and Willys.
-The main emblem of Willys-Overland was a black and white monogram: “W” superimposed over the “O.”
+The main emblem of Willys-Overland was a black-and monogram: “W” superimposed over the “O.”

 DeSoto